Cancer Canyon

 British leaders were prepared for the worst in terms of casualties, collateral and psychological damage.
 They built psychiatric centers outside the city to handle what they thought would be the needy thousands.
 But the panic never came.

-A near miss leaves you traumatized, but a remote miss makes you believe you are invincible.
+but a remote miss makes you believe you are invincible."

+Can you identify with each of these categories?
 Do you know friends or family members who can identify with one of these categories?

 What treasure did you bring up from the base of the Canyon?
 Like Moran, maybe you have a unique perspective to share about cancer, life, and your loves.
 Or maybe you've left some things in the ashes of the Phantom Ranch Fire ...